 I have air plants in pots on my front porch (sans soil of course), on a shelf in my house and hanging in my loquat tree.
-I did a vlog on hanging air plants last year and am always looking for a new way to display them.
+I did a post on ways to hang air plants last year and am always looking for a new way to display them.
 I went to the always beautiful Santa Barbara International Orchid Show in March and saw something in the marketplace I just had to buy for showing off my tillys.

 The little wood basket is meant for displaying orchids but I bought it with another purpose in mind.
 So here you have it, another easy way to hang air plants with minimal effort involved.
 How you position the air plants and what adornment you add in, if any, is up to you.